dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 filesystem and it replaces the contents of the default index.html file to display "Hello, DrupalCamp Baltics 2015!".

+Let's see the image building process in action, before we continue with the rest of the presentation.

+---

+PLAY DEMO VIDEO #01

+---

+So there you go, in this little demo we built a Docker image and started a container where the Apache service were listening on port 80.
+We also saw that making a HTTP request to a loopback address through a web browser, we got the actual response with the right payload.

+---

+SWITCH TO SLIDE #15

+---

 The format of the Dockerfile is very simple.
 At the left you have an instruction usually in uppercase, but can also be in lowercase, like for example the keyword FROM at the first line and to the right you have arguments